Kings of Leon: In other media

 In early April 2011, an 87-minute film directed by Stephen C. Mitchell documenting the band members' lives was shown at the 2011 Tribeca Film Festival in New York, called Talihina Sky, the name of an early Kings of Leon track.
 The Tribeca premiere was followed by scheduling a hometown premiere at the deadCENTER Film Festival in Oklahoma City, Oklahoma, on June 8, 2011.

 The European premiere was hosted at the Edinburgh International Film Festival on June 25 and was followed by an interview session with the band.
 UK distributor Revolver Entertainment streamed the movie and interview session to 150 UK cinemas for a "One Night Only" live screening event.
 RCA Records later announced that the film would be released on Blu-ray Disc and DVD on November 1, 2011.

 Kings of Leon are mentioned in the Bedroom Philosopher's song "Northcote (So Hungover)" as inspirational icons: "Riding around on the 86, so hungover / Gonna go down to Pony, pretend I'm in Kings of Leon", and depicted in the music video.

 Caleb, Nathan, and Jared Followill made a guest appearance in the It's Always Sunny in Philadelphia episode "The High School Reunion" (season 7, episode 12).
 The episode mocks the Fox musical-comedy Glee, which itself is set in a high school.
 The members of Kings of Leon dislike Glee and refused to let them use their music, and as fans of Sunny, asked to make a guest appearance.

-In 2016 the Northern Ireland national football team made a historic run into the finals of the UEFA European Championships - branded as EURO 16 and held in France.
-The country’s first-ever goal and victory at the tournament came against Ukraine on 16 June in a 0-2 victory held at Parc Olympique Lyonnais in Lyon.
+In 2016 the Northern Ireland national football team made a historic run into the finals of the UEFA European Championships – branded as EURO 16 and held in France.
+The country’s first-ever goal and victory at the tournament came against Ukraine on 16 June in a 0–2 victory held at Parc Olympique Lyonnais in Lyon.
 The group of players that competed at the tournament have since been referred to in Northern Irish media as ‘The Kings of Lyon’.

-Lana Del Rey mentions the band in the song White Dress from her 2021 album Chemtrails over the Country Club.
+Lana Del Rey mentions the band in the song "White Dress" from her 2021 album Chemtrails over the Country Club.

 The cover of the Mechanical Bull album appears in the 2021 video game Life Is Strange: True Colors and the characters listen to the song "Don't Matter".

-The band was also selected to play as part of the festivities of the 2021 NFL Draft at the Rock and Roll Hall of Fame in Cleveland, Ohio.
+The band was selected to play as part of the festivities of the 2021 NFL draft at the Rock and Roll Hall of Fame in Cleveland, Ohio.